 How To Maximize Your LTV and Conversion Rate With The Right Pricing Strategy

-Understanding B2C businesses and behavioral economics will help you go a long way on your pricing journey.
+Understanding Business to Consumer (B2C) businesses and behavioral economics will help you go a long way on your pricing journey.
 As an app developer, marketer, or entrepreneur you shouldn’t price your app once and then leave your pricing efforts for good.

-B2C or business-to-consumer refers to selling products directly to customers.* Mobile apps that are working with a subscription model are considered to have a B2C business model.
+B2C refers to selling products directly to customers.* Mobile apps that are working with a subscription model are considered to have a B2C business model.
 To be monetized in an optimal way, B2C apps should focus on their potential users, their habits, personalities, and behavior.
-Customer or user-oriented businesses should run tests based on different countries and demographics.
+Customer or User-Oriented Businesses should run tests based on different countries and demographics.
 The tests they will conduct should be created in accordance with their users in terms of visuals, content, advertising efforts as well as pricing.

 For the pricing stage, understanding behavioral economics and the way your users make decisions and take action is the next important step.
 But what’s behavioral economics?

-Behavioral economics sometimes referred to as behavioral finance, is an interesting field that explains why people do not always make the best decisions.
+Behavioral Economics sometimes referred to as Behavioral Finance as well.
+It is an interesting field that explains why people do not always make the best decisions.
 Instead, they lean toward habits and are influenced by emotions and external factors.
-Behavioral economics is used in economics to understand individual behavior, but it is also valuable in product design and marketing.
+Behavioral Economics is used in economics to understand individual behavior, but it is also valuable in product design and marketing too.
 If you can design a product that influences users’ emotions and encourages them to make decisions that align with your needs, you will be able to increase your profits.

 Results of the research also showed that users generally find their strongest motivation in three concepts: